Cluster sizes in subcritical soft Boolean models: Proofs

+{Let us elaborate on the typical choice of \(D\times J\) in~\eqref{eq:pathsBoundI}.
+By nature of our question, we are interested in paths that end outside of \(B(m^{1/d})\) but all vertices except the last one are located inside the ball, so that typically \(D=B(m^{1/d})\).
+Furthermore, we will often require that vertices on the path are not too powerful to have good control on the expectation bound.
+More precisely, for the proof of Theorem~\ref{thm:Main} Part~(iii), we typically consider paths where no vertex but the last vertex has associated ball volume larger than \(s_m:=m^{(\delta-1)/\delta}\).
+Since the volume is parametrised as \(u^{-\gamma}\), we choose \(J=(s_m^{-1/\gamma},1)\) and consider paths of the form \(\x\xleftrightarrow[B(m^{1/d})\times (s_m^{-1/\gamma},1)]{n}\y\).
+That is, \(\x\) and \(\y\) are connected by a paths of length \(n\), and all intermediate skeleton vertices are located within \(B(m^{1/d})\) and have associated ball volume no larger than \(s_m\).}

-\subsubsection{Proof of the upper bound in Part~\textit{(i)}}
+\subsubsection{Proof of the upper bound in Part~(i)}

-We prove the upper bound of Theorem~\ref{thm:Main} Part~\textit{(i)} in this section.
-That is, we assume \(\gamma<1/(\delta+1)\).
+We prove the upper bound of Theorem~\ref{thm:Main} Part~(i) in this section.
+That is, we assume {\(\delta<1/\gamma-1\)}.
 Since the influence of the radii is rather weak compared to the long-range effects in this setting, we can apply the previously derived bounds directly to obtain the desired result which is summarised in the following proposition.
-To quantify the bound on \(\beta\) for which our results hold, we define, as already discussed in Section~\ref{sec:openProblems},
+To quantify the bound on \(\beta\) for which our results hold, we recall from Theorem~\ref{thm:Main}

 As we consider various paths starting in the origin \((o,u_o)\) in the following, we will also often refer to the origin as \(\x_0=(0,u_0)\) in order to have a clean numeration of the vertices on the path.